hb20007/miscellaneous-programs/README.md

-# Miscellaneous-C-Sharp-Programs
+# C# Programs
 Random C# programs by me

-All the applications were commited in the form of Visual Studio projects (without .gitignore) for personal convenience.
+All the applications are Visual Studio projects with Windows Forms.